JustCabbage/HtmlParser/README.md

 # HtmlParser Library

-A C++ HTML parser library inspired by BeautifulSoup, featuring DOM manipulation and querying support.
+A cross-platform C++ HTML parser library inspired by BeautifulSoup, featuring DOM manipulation and querying support.

 ## Table of Contents